MySmile/mysmile/docs/source/Technical Specification/Content/UserConfiguration.rst

 User configuration
 ==================

 Settings contains information of contact and general technical information.
-For example:
+All of them can be changed from the :ref:`AdminPanel`.

 .. list-table::
    :header-rows: 1